calebmsword/parsec-prototype/README.md

 A requestor may take a second argument we call a *message*.

 Requestors may optionally return a function we call a **cancellor**.
-The cancellor should attempt to cancel the unit of work its requestor started, and may optionally take a a *reason* argument for logging purposes.
+The cancellor should attempt to cancel the unit of work its requestor started, and may optionally take a *reason* argument for logging purposes.
 In general, cancellors cannot guarantee cancellation.
 They can only guarantee an attempt.

 ### parsec and requestors
 Callback hell should be avoided at all costs.
 To avoid directly calling another requestor inside of a receiver, Parsec provides four requestor factories which can be used to compose requestors in a maintainable way: